 Wanderlust is the newest and hottest place to retreat and recharge in the middle of Hollywood.
 At Wanderlust, you can try movement and meditation classes that vary in intensity levels to help you get the mood boost you need, and the beautifully designed and decorated building (more like a center!) will make you feel calm the moment you step in.

 Try the Flow Foundation class if you're a beginner or the Yogamaze class if you're looking for something more rigorous.
 Then, stop by the Wanderlust Cafe for an organic, post-meditation treat, and don't forget to swing by their library and the rooftop deck for some chill time.

-Pro Tip: Megan Monahan, friend of Mend and the voice of our app's guided meditations, is the Director of Meditation there, so tell her we say hi!
+Pro Tip: Megan Monahan, a friend of Mend, is the Director of Meditation there, so tell her we say hi!
 Her #howimend interview is here.

-If you're looking for a crazy fun class that will leave you feeling like a new person, you have to try Yoga Booty Ballet.
-Yoga Booty Ballet at Swerve aims to reinvent how you work out by incorporating meditation, yoga and dance into an exhilarating routine.
+If you're looking for a crazy fun class that will leave you feeling like a new person, you have to try the cult-favorite YBB.
+Yoga Booty Ballet at Swerve aims to reinvent how you work out by incorporating meditation, yoga, and dance into an exhilarating routine.
 The community of regular Yoga Booty Ballet takers is also amazing - so authentically warm and welcoming, which makes this a great class to take if you're solo.

 The class starts with meditation to center your mind and the upbeat dance portion will get you sweating and feeling like a rock star.
 Even if you've never danced before, the classes are easy to follow (not like Zumba!) and are suitable for all ages and fitness levels.
 If you're looking to spice up your workout in a fun and empowering environment, then get your booty to Swerve, and take your first class for only $10.

-Pro tip: Say hi to our friend Danielle Cuccio (her #howimend interview is here), who teaches YBB!comments powered by Disqus
+Pro tip: Say hi to our friend Danielle Cuccio (her #howimend interview is here), who teaches YBB!